psipika/python-kasa-utils/README.md

 ```

 The [README](https://github.com/python-kasa/python-kasa/blob/master/README.md#discovering-devices) explains that setting `KASA_USERNAME` and `KASA_PASSWORD` will
 allow for proper authentication.
-These are the credentials uses to add the
+These are the credentials used to add the
 device to the Kasa App:

 ```